Here is a look at the life of Oprah Winfrey, who hosted the award-winning “The Oprah Winfrey Show.”

 Education: Tennessee State University, B.A., Speech and Performing Arts, 1976

-Stedman Graham has been her companion for many years.
+Stedman Graham has been her companion for more than 30 years.

-Since removing her name from competition in the Daytime Emmy Awards in 1999, "The Oprah Winfrey Show" has won Emmy awards in the technical categories only.
+After removing her name from competition in the Daytime Emmy Awards in 2000, “The Oprah Winfrey Show” won Emmy awards in the technical categories only.

-One Academy Award nomination with zero wins.
-Won one honorary award.
+Two Academy Award nominations.
+Received one honorary award.

-Timeline: 1976 - Becomes a news co-anchor at WJZ-TV in Baltimore, Maryland.
+1976 - Becomes a news co-anchor at WJZ-TV in Baltimore.

 January 1984 - Becomes the anchor of “A.M.
 Chicago,” which airs opposite Phil Donahue.